 The key, of course, is getting help.
 And sometimes that’s more complicated than it might seem.

 People wait and see.
 Will the dizziness pass?
 Will the headache go away with a little aspirin?
 Maybe a little sleep will help the blurred vision.

 Denial, even cautious observation, takes time – time that a person doesn’t have when a stroke is happening.
 The signs and symptoms of stroke can sometimes be subtle, especially in women.
 Stroke symptoms can also overlap with the symptoms of more common conditions like migraines, anxiety and even inner-ear infections.
 Still, the expert advice is always to err on the side of safety.

 “Generally, anyone experiencing a symptom they’ve never had before, especially if it’s severe, should seek medical attention immediately,” says Dr. Barazangi.
 “If you can’t get a hold of a doctor within 5 or 10 minutes, go to the ER.”

-Women with a thorough understanding of their risk for stroke are much more likely to spot a stroke when it happens.
-Women should look not only at individual risk factors but at how those risks combine to increase the likelihood of stroke.
-Risks also evolve with age.
+If you have a thorough understanding of the risks for stroke, you are much more likely to spot a stroke when it happens.
+Risks evolve with age.
 Here are a few considerations for each life stage:

 According to the National Stroke Association, stroke risk doubles every age over 55.
-Still, older women can protect themselves by exercising regularly and staying in close touch with their doctors about risk factors, current medications and any new symptoms.
-Older women and their loved ones should also be aware that seniors, women in particular, are at increased risk for depression should a stroke occur.
+Still, you can protect yourself by exercising regularly and staying in close touch with your doctor about risk factors, current medications and any new symptoms.